Resampling (statistics): Jackknife cross-validation

 Jackknifing (jackknife cross-validation), is used in statistical inference to estimate the bias and standard error (variance) of a statistic, when a random sample of observations is used to calculate it.
 Historically, this method preceded the invention of the bootstrap with Quenouille inventing this method in 1949 and Tukey extending it in 1958.
 This method was foreshadowed by Mahalanobis who in 1946 suggested repeated estimates of the statistic of interest with half the sample chosen at random.
 He coined the name 'interpenetrating samples' for this method.

 Quenouille invented this method with the intention of reducing the bias of the sample estimate.
 Tukey extended this method by assuming that if the replicates could be considered identically and independently distributed, then an estimate of the variance of the sample parameter could be made and that it would be approximately distributed as a t variate with n−1 degrees of freedom (n being the sample size).

 The basic idea behind the jackknife variance estimator lies in systematically recomputing the statistic estimate, leaving out one or more observations at a time from the sample set.
 From this new set of replicates of the statistic, an estimate for the bias and an estimate for the variance of the statistic can be calculated.
+Jackknife is equivalent to the random (subsampling) leave-one-out cross-validation, it only differs in the goal.